iamaya2/MatHH/README.md

 Bear in mind that `solveInstanceSet` clones the instances before solving them.
 In this way, `trainInstances2` is preserved and the solved instances are located within `solvedInstances`.

-After solving a set of instances we can analyze performance data by accessing directly from the HH.
+After solving a set of instances we can analyze performance data by accessing it directly from the HH.
 For example, we can display the initial feature values when solving the second instance:

 ```
 selectedStep = 1;